 For more information on the College of Psychologist’s undergraduate as well as graduate educational requirements for the professional designation of Psychological Associate, visit www.cpo.on.ca

 Interested students are required to fully complete an application for the Master of Psychology Degree.

-Conditional acceptance will be offered to those who meet basic program requirements, including an undergraduate degree with at least one full university course in psychology (6 credits/72 hours).
+Conditional acceptance will be offered to those who meet basic program requirements, including an undergraduate degree with a B average.
 Admitted students then complete the Transitional Equivalency program to gain full admission to the MPsy Degree program.

 For Transitional Equivalency, each student’s individual requirements are assessed, and a study plan is created.
 The student works with the Director of the Transitional Equivalency program on an individual and/or small class basis to complete their required course(s).

 Transitional Equivalency classes are usually held on Monday & Thursday evenings, 6 pm to 9 pm, throughout the year.
 It may take anywhere from 2 to 18 months, depending on the student’s individual schedule, as well as the number of courses required for completion.

 At the beginning of the Transitional Equivalency students are required to complete GP-100: Thriving in Graduate School